Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 The Initial Assessment may include consultation with appropriate campus units to determine if interim suspension or other interim actions are appropriate for the Responding Party.

-At the conclusion of the Initial Assessment, the Associate Vice Chancellor for Equal Opportunity and Compliance/Title IX Coordinator or designee will determine the appropriate resolution route.
+At the conclusion of the Initial Assessment, the Associate Vice Chancellor/Title IX Coordinator or designee will determine the appropriate resolution route.
 Resolution may include:

 1. take no further action;